-Central Penn administers the COMPASS test offered through ACT, Incorporated.
-The COMPASS test is a self-adaptive test used to determine placement in English and/or algebra.
-Students may be required to take a remedial course based on placement examination results.
+Central Penn administers a self-adaptive test used to determine placement in English and/or algebra.
+Students may be required to take a remedial course based on placement examina-tion results.

 Remedial classes do not carry credit applied to graduation.
 However, remedial course fees are consistent with three credit courses, as they also require 44 hours of instructional time.
 In most instances, financial aid will cover your remedial coursework.